 Progress to date:

-- Cuyahoga Community College has received five certifications under the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED®) standards.
+- Cuyahoga Community College has received eight certifications under the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED®) standards.
 In addition, Tri-C established Sustainable Renovations Guidelines to reduce the impacts of smaller renovation projects.

 All of these recently constructed buildings are energy efficient, take advantage of daylight, are frugal with water resources, provide a healthy indoor environment, and enhance the academic experience.

 Other examples of efforts to reduce the impacts of our buildings and grounds include: